JohnPolvorosa/CloudAssignment2/README.md

 # CloudAssignment2

+##Task Manager Application
-Task Manager Application using Speech to text recognition API and with email feature
+###Using Speech to text recognition API and with email feature